Jellyfishy123/SoundCloud-Downloader/README.md

 Step 2: Open command prompt and type: pip3 install scdl Step 3: Make sure you have ffmpeg installed (this is argubly the most challenging step) but I used https://www.youtube.com/watch?v=IECI72XEox0&t=360s by TroubleChute.
 Step 4: Depends on what artists, tracks, playlists you want to download, use these.
+If scdl command is not found, use: python3 -m scdl.scdl -l <link>

 # Download track & repost of the user QUANTA
 scdl -l https://soundcloud.com/quanta-uk -a